Flores East Nusa Tenggara, Indonesia Travel Guide

 For domestic flights, arrive 1.5-2 hours before departure.
 Check flight status before heading to the airport.

-If departing by public ferry, arrive at least 1 hour before the scheduled departure.
-Be ready for schedule changes.
+If departing by public ferry, show up at LEAST 1 hour ahead of the scheduled departure.
+Be equipped for schedule changes.

 Public buses, often called "bemos" or "travel" vans, connect Flores's major towns.
 These offer a local experience.